 What does baking soda do in bath salts?

 Baking soda does an awesome job of helping to soften your skin.
-I loved putting a bit in Ramona’s bath when she was a baby and had any skin irritations.
+I loved putting a bit in R’s bath when she was a baby and had any skin irritations.
 In bath salts, baking soda helps with your overall skin health.

 What kind of food color should I use for my baked bath salts?